mdsol/aranea/README.md

 You can override the duration of the test by specifying `minutes=` with a number from 1 to 60.

-You can also override the simulated response code, if your app is meant to handle different failures differently. `?dependency=google&failure=404` will simulate a 404 (Not Found) response instead of a 500 (Internal Server Error). `dependency=google&failure=timeout` will pretend the server never responded at all (although it will raise an error instantly; the illusion is not perfect).
+You can also override the simulated response code, if your app is meant to handle different failures differently. `?dependency=google&failure=404` will simulate a 404 (Not Found) response instead of a 500 (Internal Server Error). `?dependency=google&failure=timeout` will pretend the server never responded at all (although it will raise an error instantly; the illusion is not perfect).

 # Activating Aranea Programmatically